-How to Solve Writer's Block: 5 Simple Steps to Get Back to Your Book
+How to Overcome Writer's Block: 5 Simple Steps to Get Back to Your Book

 Simple: Stop.

 Stop writing and take a step back.
+(Not forever.
+Just for a set amount of time.)

+Consider where you are stuck.
+Are you having trouble starting a project?
+If so, you may need a quick writing exercise to get the words flowing, such as the one here in our post about inciting incidents (which happen at the beginning of a story).

+Do you have a premise?
+Start by just trying to write out that sentence and then spend some time thinking or mind mapping what drew you to this story in the first place.
+Let yourself play a little.

-It’s important to understand that writer’s block is caused by specific knots in your story, not general ones.
+But what if you are stuck in the middle of a story?
+Your writer’s block is likely caused by specific knots in your story.
 In other words, it’s not you—it’s your protagonist.
 Or your setting.
 Or your point of view.

-Something specific to the story isn’t working as you’ve been approaching it, so you need to stop and back up, if just for awhile.
+Something specific to the story isn’t working as you’ve been approaching it, so you need to stop and reevaluate.

 Writing a book is a lot like navigating a maze.
 Consider how complicated each character’s journey is.
 When you write the story, you’re finding your way through the labyrinth without a map.

 Reaching a dead-end is the same as writer’s block.
-You have to stop moving forward, step back, and find your way to love creative writing again.
+You have to stop moving forward, step back, and find your way to love writing again.

 Crashing into the same wall isn’t going to solve your problems.